Questions? Request Information

 This course will explore group theories and groups as human systems.
 Students will study how large and small groups are utilized in human service organizations.
 The students will also gain an understanding of group dynamics and functionality for the application of research and theory relating to large and small groups and human social systems for the enhancement of service delivery.
 The emphasis is on integrating theory and concepts from the behavioral and social sciences as a basis for understanding group systems theory and human behavior within human services and society.

-This course reviews the basic concepts of common quantitative research methods and introduces research design using qualitative and mixed methods.
-In the review of quantitative methods, emphasis will be placed on experimental research designs.
+This course presents the concepts of quantitative, qualitative, and mixed methods research designs and methods, as well as issues involved in the ethical conduct of research.
 Students will be challenged to select appropriate research designs and methodologies for various research questions.
 The course will culminate in a detailed research proposal on topics chosen by the students.

 This course provides the opportunity for students planning careers in human service agencies to apply knowledge and skills obtained throughout the program in a practical way.
 Students may opt for projects in new program/service delivery design, program evaluation, or grant writing by utilizing quantitative or qualitative research on an issue in human service delivery, or other appropriate areas, approved by the instructor.
 HUM 5100 is intended to be a capstone course in the student's program.
 Prerequisite: completion of all required coursework.
 (This course may not be transferred in.)

 To be awarded the Master of Arts in Human Services degree, all students must complete 33 credit hours with a 3.0 minimum grade point average in all coursework attempted at the University of Arizona Global Campus.